srosanba/sas-consort-sgplot/README.md

 The revised code ([efficiencies.sas](https://github.com/srosanba/sas-consort-sgplot/blob/master/efficiencies.sas)) is much more compact than the original program and should be more robust to resizing and repositioning of boxes and links as the need arises.

 Here is a side-by-side of the box creation code (original on the left, efficiencies on the right).
+Each line has 4 numbers instead of 2, but there are one fourth the number of lines.
+Additionally, resizing and repositioning boxes is easier.

 <kbd>![boxes efficiencies](https://github.com/srosanba/sas-consort-sgplot/blob/master/img/boxesempty.png)</kbd>

 Here is a side-by-side of the links creation code (original on the left, efficiencies on the right).
 As you can see in the screen shot, my 23" vertically-oriented monitor wasn't tall enough to capture all of the original link creation code.
+If the boxes dataset somewhat efficient, then the links dataset is supremely efficient.

 <kbd>![links efficiencies](https://github.com/srosanba/sas-consort-sgplot/blob/master/img/links.png)</kbd>

 Here is a side-by-side of the centered horizontal text creation code (original on the left, efficiencies on the right).
-This is the one place where using the "efficient" macros actually requires more typing (the data steps are the same length, but you have to add the macro call).
-It's more work up front, but it's robust to repositioning of boxes down the road.
+This is the one place where using the "efficient" macros actually requires more typing.
+The data steps are the same length, but you have to add the macro call.
+It's more work up front to use the macro here, but it's robust to repositioning of boxes once you've set it up.

 <kbd>![text efficiencies](https://github.com/srosanba/sas-consort-sgplot/blob/master/img/texthc.png)</kbd>